aprilyye/camelmicro-website/documents/design-plan.md

 ## Milestone 1, Part III: Client Requirements

+   What kind of website do you want?
+What are your key goals?
+       This website tells our customer or potential customer who we are and what our products can do.
+It also serve as an information center that user can find technical documents to help them use our products, and exchange ideas with engineers of our company and other users.

+  Tell us about the potential audience for this website.
+How, when, and where would they interact with the website?
+      The users are engineer and marketing person.
+The most place they interact with the website would be the blog section.

+  Tell us the purpose of the website and what it is all about
+      The purpose of the website is to tell people who we are and what we do.

 ### Target Audience(s)

-[Tell us about the potential audience for this website.
-How, when, and where would they interact with the website?
-Get as much detail as possible from the client to help you find representative users.]
+The users are engineer and marketing person.
+The most place they interact with the website would be the blog section.

 ### Purpose & Content

-[Tell us the purpose of the website and what it is all about.]
+The purpose of the website is to tell people who we are and what we do.

 ### Needs and Wants

-[Collect your client's and target audience's needs and wants for the website.
-Come up with several appropriate design ideas on how those needs may be met.
-In the **Memo** field, justify your ideas and add any additional comments you have.
-There is no specific number of needs required for this, but you need enough to do the job.]

-Example:
+This website tells our customer or potential customer who we are and what our products can do.
+It also serve as an information center that user can find technical documents to help them use our products, and exchange ideas with engineers of our company and other users.

-* Needs/Wants #1
+* Needs/Wants
   * **Needs and Wants** (What does your client and audience need and want?)
-    * Client wants to cater to people who speak different languages.
+    * Search bar for techincal documents
+    * Information center
+    * Exchange ideas with engineers and other users
   * **Design Ideas and Choices** (How will you meet those needs and wants?)
-    * Create web-pages manually in multiple languages.
+    * Chinese version of this website
-    * Use google translate to auto-translate the site on the fly.
+    * Use google translate to auto-translate the site
   * **Memo** (Justify your decisions; additional notes.)
     * Creating multiple pages manually would require manual skills, effort and time that we do not have.
-    * Using auto-translate using Google-Translate API is an easier way to go.
-Plus, we would like to learn the Google Translate API.

 ### Hosting Plan